 - Protect the environment by travelling sustainably and staying local.
 If you can, try to journey by foot or bike.
 This means you’ll have a chance to experience our wonderful county as you travel, and you won’t have to worry about finding a car parking space.

 - Enjoy getting off the beaten track.
-We know everyone has their favourite spot in Kent - or maybe their favourite two, or three - but if large numbers of people head to the same place, it becomes impossible to stay safely socially distanced.
-Instead, seek out some new favourites away from the crowds.
+We know everyone has their favourite spot in Herts - or maybe their favourite two, or three - but if large numbers of people head to the same place, safe social distancing becomes difficult.
+Why not take the chance to seek out some new favourites away from the crowds?

 - Enjoy our beautiful coastline safely, by following the important advice issued by the RNLI.
 Please be aware that the usual life guard service may not currently be in place.

 - When you’re out and about, enjoy taking photos of your surroundings and sharing them with us @VisitKent.
 We’d love to see them, and share them with others!

 If you are holding off from getting outside, or are self isolating and unable to leave your home, we’re totally committed to bringing the very best of the Garden of England straight to you.
 Follow us on social at @VisitKent, or sit back and enjoy an at-home tour across this glorious county with our Virtual Kent experiences (Virtual Gardens, Virtual Castles, Virtual Museums).
 When the time is right and safe to do so, we’ll be waiting to welcome you with open arms.